Kaibab National Forest

-Kaibab National Forest (/ˈkaɪbæb/, KY-bab) borders both the north and south rims of the Grand Canyon, in north-central Arizona.
+Kaibab National Forest (/ˈkaɪbæb/, KY-bab) borders both the north and south rims of the Grand Canyon, in north-central Arizona, United States.
 Its 1.6 million acres (650,000 ha) is divided into three sections: the North Kaibab Ranger District (offices in Fredonia), the Tusayan Ranger District (offices in the Grand Canyon), and the Williams Ranger District (offices in Williams).
 It is managed by the United States Forest Service.
 Grand Canyon National Park separates the North Kaibab and the South Kaibab (Tusayan and Williams).
 The South Kaibab covers less than 1,422 sqmi and the North Kaibab stretches over 1,010 sqmi.
 Elevations vary on the forest from 5,500 feet (1,676 m) in the southwest corner to 10,418 feet (3,175 m) at the summit of Kendrick Peak on the Williams Ranger District.
 The forest as a whole is headquartered in Williams.

 North Kaibab

 The Kaibab Plateau is an island surrounded by lower elevations.
 The plateau, with elevation up to 9,215 feet (2,800 m) is bordered on the south by the Grand Canyon, on the east and the west by tributary canyons of the Colorado River, and on the North by tiers of uplifted cliffs.